skmin-lab/unixmd/docs/source/objects/mqc/bomd.rst

 - **istate** *(integer)* - Default: *0* (Ground state)

-  It specifies the electronic state where nuclei move on.
+  This argument specifies the initial running state.
 The possible range of the argument is from *0* to ``molecule.nstate-1``.

 \

 - **dt** *(double)* - Default: *0.5*

-  It specifies the time interval is used in dynamics.
+  This argument determines the time interval of the nuclear time steps.
+  You can select the unit of time for the dynamics with the argument **unit_dt**.

 \

 - **nsteps** *(integer)* - Default: *1000*

-  It specifies the number of nuclei propagation steps is used in dynamics.
+  This argument determines the total number of the nuclear time steps.

 \

 - **unit_dt** *(string)* - Default: *'fs'*

-  It specifies the unit of time used in dynamics.
+  This argument determines the unit of time for the simulation.

-  + *'fs'*: femtosecond
+  + *'fs'*: Femtosecond
-  + *'au'*: atomic unit
+  + *'au'*: Atomic unit

 \

 - **out_freq** *(integer)* - Default: *1*

-  The output is printed at each **out_freq** steps.
+  PyUNIxMD prints and writes the dynamics information at every **out_freq** time steps.

 \